Kunj-13/Predicting-House-Prices-in-Philadelphia/README.md

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/b075b174-ea56-4ccd-a4a0-a99533078626)

 ### Dataset Splitting & Dropping Unnecessary Columns
 The dataset was then split into training and testing sets, with 20% of the data reserved for testing.
 This split is crucial for evaluating the model's performance on unseen data, ensuring that the assessments of its predictive accuracy are realistic and reliable.
 Also, The 'unit' column was dropped from the dataset.
-This step likely reflects a decision to exclude features that either provide little predictive value or could introduce unnecessary complexity into the model.
+This step was necessary as it was filled with null values, provided little predictive value and could have introduced unnecessary complexity into the model.

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/fd9deffc-37c2-407f-bd31-d7a62157d434)

 ### Outlier Removal
 Outlier detection and removal were performed on numeric columns using the Interquartile Range (IQR) method.
-This method identifies outliers as those values lying outside 1.5 times the IQR from the first and third quartiles.
+This method identified outliers as those values lying outside 1.5 times the IQR from the first and third quartiles.
 Rows containing these outliers were removed from the dataset, resulting in a cleaner dataset ('df_clean') that's less likely to be skewed by extreme values.
 The comparison between the original and cleaned DataFrame shapes illustrates the extent of outlier removal, highlighting a commitment to enhancing data quality.

 ![image](https://github.com/Kunj-13/Predicting-House-Prices-in-Philadelphia/assets/143433713/d42a5817-be76-4ea8-8c94-9529483fb22a)